-If you want to operate a successful physical retail business that attracts customers and drives sales, then you need to get noticed – and smart retailers know that starts with signage.
+If you want to operate a successful retail business that attracts customers and drives sales, then you need to get noticed, and that usually starts with signage.

 Quality signage is an easy and effective way to drive foot traffic and communicate with your customers when designing your store.
-However, if done incorrectly it can cause overstimulation and even confusion.
+However, if done incorrectly, signage can cause overstimulation and even confusion.
 Signage in your brick-and-mortar business is just as important as your website design, and retail signage shouldn’t be an afterthought.

 Retail Signage Best Practices

-No matter what kinds of signs you decide to include in your brick-and-mortar store, consider these best practices:
+No matter what kinds of signs you decide to include in your retail store, consider these best practices:

-- Be specific: A customized sign can give you just the right message in just the right place, known as narrowcasting.
+- Be specific: A customized sign can give you just the right message in just the right place — a concept known as narrowcasting.
 When designing a sign, include specific details, such as location-specific instructions and relevant product information.

-- Keep it simple: Your sign’s message needs to be clear, yet one with too much information is often ignored.
-Use the five-second rule which states that if you can convey the main themes of the sign in less than five seconds, you pass.
-If it takes longer, shorten your message or use a series of signs.
+- Keep it simple: Your sign’s message needs to be clear, but one with too much information is often ignored.
+Use the five-second rule: If you can convey the main themes of the sign in less than five seconds, it passes muster.
+If it takes longer, shorten your message or use a series of signs instead of just one.

-- Write in headline text: This should help you be concise and simple all at once.
+- Write in headline text: This should help in your mission to be concise and simple all at once.
 Understand the first principle of print journalism: the punch line matters.
 Can you simplify your text?
 Can you take out prepositions and extra words?
 Effective custom signs use a message hierarchy: headline, explanatory text, and finally, a call to action.

-This brings us to the five most crucial types of retail signage you should consider when opening your brick-and-mortar store:
+This brings us to the five most crucial types of retail signage you should consider for your brick-and-mortar store:

 1. Outdoor Signage

-Outdoor signage is arguably the most important kind in physical retail because it’s what gets customers in the door, the largest hurdle to beginning a relationship.
+Outdoor signage is arguably the most important kind in physical retail because it’s what gets customers in the door — the largest hurdle to beginning a relationship with a potential customer.
 Exterior signage is the first impression customers have of your business.

-These signs need to do more than simply announce who you are, they need to draw in customers and make them want something from you.
-Effective signage may encourage people who have passed your store many times before to finally give it a chance.
+These signs need to do more than simply announce who you are; they need to draw in customers and make them want something from you.
+Effective signage may encourage people who have passed your store many times before to finally give it a chance and cross your threshold.

 2. Informational Signage